k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ### **Step 5** – Select a Fabric Blueprint Profile to Use

-There are four profiles that each embeds Fabric to choose from.
+There are four profiles, where each embeds Fabric to choose from.
 The default is 'studio.config'.

 1. **studio.config**.
 The default Web Studio profile embeds SQLite for its System DB.
 2. **studio_pg.config**.
 A generic Studio or TDM profile - Web Studio with PostgreSQL for use with its System DB and TDM.